ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: Discussion

 \subsection{Potential Impact of LLM-Powered Conversational Search on Online Communities}

 While this paper targets users who seek information by browsing the community content, we should be aware of the potential impact of the LLM-powered conversational search on these users' contributions back to the community.
 On the positive side, our developed conversational search tools, especially \name{} with member personas, help users effectively acquire needed information from the community, which may enhance their perceived values of the community and willingness to join it.
 On the negative side, when the answer based on member-contributed content is not satisfying or when the LLM could generate more useful answers without community data, users of conversational search tools may reduce their contributions to the community.
 For example, following the release of ChatGPT, posting activity on Stack Overflow decreased by about 16\%, increasing over time to around 25\% within six months \cite{del_Rio_Chanona_2024}.
-Future work could systematically examine how using LLM-powered conversational search tool in online communities would affect users' subsequent behaviors like posting, commenting, and upvoting in the communities.
+Future work could systematically examine how using LLM-powered conversational search tool in online communities would affect users' subsequent behaviors like posting, commenting, and upvoting in the communities. \minor{Our user study (\autoref{sec:rq1_results}) also found that participants in \name{} condition clicked significantly fewer source references might reflect higher efficiency, but it could also indicate an over-reliance on the generated content.
+If users stop verifying AI responses against the original posts, it may further reduce direct human-to-human interaction.
+Furthermore, the long-term effectiveness of \name{} depends on a continuous flow of new community content.
+If community members stop posting, the tool would lose its grounding in authentic, up-to-date experiences, increasing the risk of generating outdated advice or AI hallucinations.
+Conversational search tools should function as cognitive scaffolds that help users navigate complex information, rather than replacing interpersonal interactions.
+Therefore, the next challenge for HCI research is to design systems that actively promote user participation rather than just providing answers.
+Future systems could serve as bridges that encourage users to express their own views.
+For instance, an agent could detect when a user’s unique situation is not yet covered by existing data and prompt them to share it with the community.}